carlosmmatos/fal-con-24/labs/lab3/README.md

     ├── README.md
     ├── inventory
     ├── playbooks
+    │   ├── debug-containment.yml
-    │   └── host_contain.yml
+    │   └── host-contain.yml
     └── rulebooks
         ├── detection-demo.yml
         └── detection-example.yml
     ```

-This lab consists of a `rulebooks` directory that contains two rulebooks that will be used to demonstrate how to monitor and respond to CrowdStrike Falcon events using Ansible EDA.
-The `playbooks` directory contains a playbook that will show a high-level example of how to respond to events.
+This lab consists of a `rulebooks` directory that contains two EDA rulebooks that will be used to demonstrate how to monitor and respond to CrowdStrike Falcon events using Ansible EDA.
+The `playbooks` directory contains Ansible playbooks that will show high-level examples of how to respond to events.

 ## Rulebooks